-- 18.2.4.
-On 22 October 2024 MHCLG wrote to the Council stating it was minded to extend the statutory intervention for a further two years and issue new directions.
-The draft directions include a requirement to prepare, agree and implement an improvement and recovery plan that includes prescribed information, including a refreshed rolling Medium-Term Financial Strategy, Capital Strategy, and Treasury Management Strategy, aligned with the new TOM (target operating model) and Transformation Plan that demonstrates the Authority's financial sustainability and resilience over the period of the strategies. - 18.2.5.
-Under the Local Government and Finance Act 1988, the Council's Chief Finance Officer (s.151 officer) has duties to report to Council in prescribed circumstances.
+18.7 Under the Local Government and Finance Act 1988, the Council's Chief Finance Officer (s.151 officer) has duties to report to Council in prescribed circumstances.
 This includes if it appears to her that the expenditure of the Council incurred (including expenditure it proposes to incur) in a financial year is likely to exceed the resources (including borrowed) available to it to meet that expenditure.
 When making such an assessment, exceptional financial support from MHCLG can be taken into account.
-This permits capital or borrowing to be used to fund a proportion of revenue costs in accordance with the capitalisation direction. - 18.3.
-Risk management implications - 18.3.1.
-Financial risks and mitigations have been included in earlier in this report. - 18.3.2.
-As part of approving the budget in February 2025, the Chief Finance Officer under Section 25 of the Local Government Act 2003 will report on the robustness of estimates and adequacy of reserves.
+This permits capital or borrowing to be used to fund a proportion of revenue costs in accordance with the capitalisation direction.

+Risk management implications

+- 18.8 Financial risks and mitigations have been included in earlier in this report. - 18.9 As part of approving the budget in February 2025, the Chief Finance Officer under Section 25 of the Local Government Act 2003 will report on the robustness of estimates and adequacy of reserves.
 This includes an assessment of financial risks.
-This report provides an initial view of financial risks which will continue to evolve as part of the budget setting process and can be seen in the next table. - 18.4.
-Environmental implications - 18.4.1.
-There are no specific environmental implications arising from this report. - 18.5.
-Equality implications - 18.5.1.
-A full equality impact assessment will be undertaken during the budget setting process.
+This report provides an initial view of financial risks which will continue to evolve as part of the budget setting process and can be seen in the next table.

-18.6.
+Environmental implications

+18.10 There are no specific environmental implications arising from this report.

+Equality implications

+18.11 A full equality impact assessment will be undertaken during the budget setting process.

 Procurement implications

-18.6.1.
-Any changes that result in changes to supplies and services contracts are subject to the Procurement Regulations and Council's procurement rules.
+18.12 Any changes that result in changes to supplies and services contracts are subject to the Procurement Regulations and Council's procurement rules.

-18.7.
 Workforce implications

-- 18.7.1.
-There are key steps during the democratic year leading towards Budget Council.
-Communications and engagement are vital tools to ensure staff fully informed and able to comment on the proposals before Budget Council. - 18.7.2.
-Working with Internal Comms we will ensure our staff remain informed of key updates via all staff calls led by the Head of Paid Service and S151 and our staff newsletter. - 18.7.3.
-We have recognised that as part of our ambition to deliver financial savings, there is likely to impact the shape and size of our workforce.
-To this end, we have recognised that we will be required to support our Officers to lead and manage their teams through change in addition to investing in Workforce development to ensure we retain a workforce with the right skills to deliver for our residents. - 18.7.4.
-Given the legacy of previous workforce transformation programmes, we also recognise our staff may a feel an element of change fatigue and therefore we place greater attention to how we communicate and take our people on the journey.
+- 18.13 There are key steps during the democratic year leading towards Budget Council.
+Communications and engagement are vital tools to ensure staff fully informed and able to comment on the proposals before Budget Council - 18.14 Working with Internal Comms we will ensure our staff remain informed of key updates via all staff calls led by the Head of Paid Service and S151 and our staff newsletter. - 18.15 We have recognised that as part of our ambition to deliver financial savings, there is likely to impact the shape and size of our workforce.
+To this end, we have recognised that we will be required to support our Officers to lead and manage their teams through change in addition to investing in Workforce development to ensure we retain a workforce with the right skills to deliver for our residents.

+18.16 Given the legacy of previous workforce transformation programmes, we also recognise our staff may a feel an element of change fatigue and therefore we place greater attention to how we communicate and take our people on the journey.
 We remain committed to inclusivity and will prioritise our engagement with staff networks and our Union representatives to ensure the wider employee voice is incorporated to our planning and implementation of any workforce design and development.

-18.8.
 Property implications

-18.8.1.
-The Council is continuing its asset disposal programme as part of its recovery programme.
+18.17 The Council is continuing its asset disposal programme as part of its recovery programme.
 The asset disposal strategy is recommended to Cabinet during their November 2024 meeting which includes disposal of operational assets.
 The budget proposals include the revenue savings associated with the disposal of operational assets and the relocation or changes in service provision.